 One of the ongoing themes in the Harry Potter series that I always enjoyed was the idea and use of the magic wand.
 Some might debate that the magic wand was one of the critical core components throughout all of the books and movies.
 Certainly, great detail went into how a magic wand is picked (the wand chooses the wizard), the design, wood type, and size.
 According to the books, the wand channels a witch or wizard’s power and abilities.
 Once someone learns how to use it, the magic wand becomes the center of many tricks, gags, and epic battles throughout the series.

 I have often wondered what it would look like if fundraisers and nonprofit leaders had a magic wand.
 Could we drum up larger donations by waving our wand and saying: Engorgio!?

-Here are a few other magic wand scenarios I thought of that could work in our nonprofit and fundraising space…
+Here are a few other magic wand scenarios I thought of that could work in our nonprofit and fundraising space:

-Fundraising and nonprofit leadership are both an art and a science, there is no magic.
+Fundraising and nonprofit leadership are both an art and a science.
+There is no magic.
 The art comes in balancing the daily work while navigating building relationships with volunteers, prospects, and donors.
 The science comes from using good data to make decisions for your organization as well as knowing when to ask for support and who to ask for support from.

 Leading a nonprofit or can be challenging, exhausting, and sometimes not popular.
 But it can also be very rewarding when you see the fruits of your labor through a brighter future in the work you do and the places you serve.